-A thorough evaluation of gray and algae-integrated treatment options is essential for Project Proponents to assess the environmental impacts of both approaches.
-The process includes the following steps:
+A thorough evaluation of gray and algae-integrated treatment options is essential for Project Proponents to assess the environmental impacts of both approaches and estimate net emissions reductions.
+The methodology allows for flexibility in baseline selection while ensuring that the chosen baseline represents a realistic and defensible business-as-usual scenario.
+The appropriate selection and validation of the baseline scenario must be supported by documentation of the following: